himaenshuu/Multi_modal_rag-application/README.md

 ## Notes
 - Temporary files (audio, video, PDFs) are saved as `temp_*` and ignored by git.
 - For research papers, Grobid parser is used for better structure extraction.
-- All data is stored in-memory for demo purposes.
-For production, use a persistent Qdrant instance.
+- All data is stored in-memory.

 ---